Analytics helps you track how your website is being used. For example: how many visitors have opened your site and which pages they've viewed.

 When you have added these keys and saved the page all the forms your website has now and will create in the future, will be automatically protected with reCAPTCHA.

 reCAPTCHA will stop the automated (non-human) filling out of your forms which is the most common reason for receiving email with content not relating to your website.
-Keep in mind that real people get paid to fill out these forms with advertising messages.
-Spam blockers do not stop real people.
+If a spam message does make it through, perhaps their message did not look to reCAPTCHA to be spam, or perhaps was filled out by a person paid to send spam as advertising messages.
+Spam blockers do not stop real people submitting your form.

 The SimpleUpdates CMS platform supports Stripe as our supported payment processor.
 We have selected Stripe because of its industry leadership, low fees, and ease of use.
 Creating a Stripe account is free and easy.
 There are no recurring monthly fees.
 You are only billed around 3% of sales as a transaction processing fee.
 You can setup your free account here: https://dashboard.stripe.com/register